C2SM-RCM/emiproc/docs/source/tutos/tutorials.rst

 -------

 Scripts were create on some dedicated cases.
-They are not well documented but there exist many for different cases.
+They are not well documented Scripts were created for some dedicated cases.
+They are not well documented, but there are many scripts for different cases. https://github.com/C2SM-RCM/emiproc/tree/master/scripts

-https://github.com/C2SM-RCM/emiproc/tree/master/scripts

 Tutorials
 ---------

-Tutorials provide guided examples with more in depth of how to use emiproc.
+Tutorials provide guided examples with more in-depth instructions on how to use emiproc.
 The first tutorial to understand how emiproc works is the edgar_processing tutorial.

 .. toctree::